RodrigoDeRosa-zz/track-list-manager/README.md

 Of course, if we wanted to add the song we left out really badly, we could just eliminate it's other two light green cousins and add it.
 Two for one swap.

+## The solution

+As explained before, the idea is to create a non directed graph with the tracks we have and find all the possible paths that include as many tracks as possible without any loops.
+As a result, we would have a track list with all harmonic transitions.